-On May 20, 2010, the Company entered into a \$\mathbb{P}\$9,600.00 million Omnibus Loan Security Agreement ("the Omnibus Agreement") with Banco de Oro Unibank, Inc. (BDO), Bank of Philippine Islands (BPI) and Philippine National Bank (PNB) as Lenders, SMPC as Pledgor, BDO Capital and Investment Corporation as Lead Arranger and Sole Bookrunner, BPI Capital Corporation and PNB Capital and Investment Corp. as Co-Arrangers, and BDO Unibank, Inc.-Trust and Investments Group as Security Trustee, Facility Agent, Registrar and Paying Agent.
+On May 20, 2010, the Group entered into a \$\mathbb{P}\$,600.00 million Omnibus Loan Security Agreement ("the Omnibus Agreement") with local banks.
 On May 30, 2017, SCPC has paid the last amortization of the Omnibus Agreement.
 The Omnibus Agreement was entered into to finance the remaining balance of the purchase price of the Power Plant pursuant to the Asset Purchase Agreement (APA) and permanent working capital requirements of SCPC.